Disclaimer: This post contains affiliate links that help me support my business at no extra cost to you.

 How to Save Money Tip #2: Separate Spending Account

-Despite how freaking awesome I know that YNAB is, I became all too good at rearranging money to accommodate my spending whims.
+Despite how freaking awesome I know that Simplifi is, I became all too good at rearranging money to accommodate my spending whims.
 This is literally the definition of self-sabotage!

 So, enter phase 2 of my plan.
-I set up a separate checking account and budget in YNAB that only accounts for my flexible spending budget items.
+I set up a separate checking account that only accounts for my flexible spending budget items.
 This was the key to how I really learned how to save money.

 Let me break down how I make this work.
 I have one checking account for all the monthly bills and another checking account for the items that I have more “flex” in how I spend.
 For me, these categories include groceries, gas, “fun money”, dining out, family fun, and dog food.